-Designed specifically for large-scale resin part production, the Formlabs 3L build on Formlabs is already stellar reputation and brings it to the big leagues.
+Designed specifically for large-scale resin part production, the Formlabs Form 3L builds on Formlabs’ already stellar reputation and brings it to the big (literally) leagues.

-It uses the same Formlabs technology as on the Form 3, with two precision LPUs (Light Processing Units) for fantastic precision and consistency throughout, and Formlabs stress that this indeed is the ideal solution to save your business money by no longer outsourcing your prototyping and fabrication.
+The Form 3L uses the same Formlabs Low Force Stereolithography SLA technology as the Form 3, with two precision LPUs (Light Processing Units) for higher resolution prints and consistency throughout.
+Formlabs emphasizes that this indeed is the ideal solution to save your business money by no longer outsourcing your prototyping and fabrication.

 Numerous case studies show helmets printed in exquisite detail, shovel prototypes (though even with the printer’s large build area, it required three parts), nozzles, and even high-resolution full-size Teenage Mutant Ninja Turtle models — if you’re a design studio or uber-wealthy superfan.